Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 2. They offer steady returns

 The point about money market funds is that they aim to deliver a return either over and above the Bank of England’s base rate or the Sterling Overnight Index Average (which is a benchmark for short-term lending between financial institutions).
 Of course, this isn’t guaranteed.
-But given the high interest rate, it does potentially offer an attractive return for risk-averse investors.
+But given the still high interest rate, it does potentially offer an attractive return for risk-averse investors.
 Speaking of which…

 3. They are low risk